patroni/patroni/docs/patroni_configuration.rst

 Description
 """""""""""

-Validate the given Patroni local configuration and print the information about the failed checks.
+Validate the given Patroni configuration and print the information about the failed checks.

 Parameters
 """"""""""